Leaders and boards should become more aware of cultural issues related to M&As, since they can make or break the deal.

 It is often said that integration phase of M&As either make or break the deal.
 In securing the M&A performance, cultural due diligence could be a very important tool in post-merger and post-acquisition planning.
 Equally important is to clearly define the end-state of M&A – is the aim to absorb, integrate or transform the acquisition target.
 Without the cultural knowledge provided by cultural audits, it is challenging to decide the right approach for the post-deal actions.

 On average, two thirds of corporate assets are intangibles, and culture is one of those intangibles traded in M&As.
 The value destroyed in unsuccessful M&As is so significant that shareholders should act.
 Managerial motives (overconfidence in handling the M&As) and in worst cases managerial hubris (prestige and bonuses) could create unrealistic expectations on synergies and lead to high acquisition premiums.
 For successful acquirers, cultural due diligence acts as counterweight to managerial motives and hubris.

 There is a clear need for boards to be more aware of cultural issues related to M&As.
 One way to raise this awareness is to require the operational management to implement cultural due diligence as part of the overall due diligence process.
 Boards should demand more evidence for the synergies that investment bankers and management present.
 In excel sheets synergies are easy to contend for, but in reality, cultural incompatibility could draw-back these good intentions.
 Boards should participate actively on discussions about end-state vision of the M&A. One unified company approach may not be the best strategy in every M&A. Boards should challenge the management’s integration plans more thoroughly.
 If culture is not systematically included in these plans, red flag should be raised.

-The full version of this article will be published in Boardview magazine 1/2019 in June.
+Read the full version of this article in Boardview magazine 1/2019.